Studying paramedic science

 Your study and Covid-19

 A blended learning approach is being employed across the campus and online teaching is being used for most modules.
-However, dependent on COVID 19 government guidelines, there may be face to face skills teaching.
-If face to face skills teaching is timetabled, the teaching areas will be risk assessed and health and safety will be ensured and maintained by everyone involved.
+However, dependent on COVID 19 government guidelines, you will be required to attend face to face skills and seminar teaching.
+All Face to face skills teaching is timetabled, the teaching areas will be risk assessed and health and safety will be ensured and maintained by everyone involved.

 Find out more about Changes at Stirling, including how you'll be taught, start dates and how we're making campus safer.